 From the snacks..

 Crispy chicken skins, liver parfait, candied walnuts and pickled grapes.
-You couldn’t disagree that the chicken skins were made to a stage-perfect crispiness which provided the perfect platform to carry that smooth parfait.
-The walnuts were welcome addition too providing the sweetness and texture.
-We ordered these before going for the lunch tasting menu which just so happened to be part of the course too so the kitchen decided to be creative and bring us something off menu.
+I couldn’t disagree that the chicken skins were made to a stage-perfect crispiness which provided the vehicle for the smooth parfait.
+The walnuts were welcome addition too, providing the sweetness and texture.
+We ordered them before going for the lunch tasting menu, which just so happened to be part of the course too, so the kitchen decided to be creative and bring us something off menu.

 Our off menu snack of sweet roasted red peppers and almonds on a cracker.
-One mouthful of tastiness.
+One bite wonders.

 Chickpea and squid ink crisp with mackerel tartare, green apples and oyster emulsion.
-A melange of fish and it was a pungent concoction.
+A melange of pungent fish.

-Seabass in fermented beetroot parcels, miso mayo, pickled mustard seed finished off with dehydrated kafir lime leaves.
+Seabass in fermented beetroot parcels, miso mayo, pickled mustard seeds, finished off with dehydrated kafir lime leaves.
 Beautiful.

-We share a bottle of Bourgogne Chardonnay £60 which works wonderfully with the fish courses.
+We share a bottle of Bourgogne Chardonnay £60 which worked wonderfully with the fish courses.

 Cured halibut with smoked yogurt, sliced avocado, pickled gooseberries, herring roe and shallot dressing.
-Some more good work here and isn’t it food art 101?
+Some more good work here and isn’t it food art?

 They look happy to be here!

 Longhorn short rib with baby beetroots, aubergine and yogurt.
 If you ever wondered what 43 hour prepared short rib looks like then look no further!
-It’s brined for 16hrs, smoked for 12hrs, sous vide for 10hrs and pressed for 5hrs before before being chargrilled and glazed with BBQ sauce!
+It’s brined for 16hrs, smoked for 12hrs, sous vide for 10hrs, pressed for 5hrs, before being chargrilled and glazed with BBQ sauce.
 It’s an intense umami bomb!
 Thank you Portland for such an outstanding plate of food and the knowledgeable front of house for talking me through the process!

-The Eclair which was not part of the tasting menu has to be ordered as I was s impressed with the hazelnut one during my last visit.
+The Eclair which was not part of the tasting menu, but was ordered as I was so impressed with the hazelnut version during my last visit.
 It’s a choux bun, pistachio cream patisserie, pistachio glaze and crumble.
-Easily the lightest, crispiest and airiest pastry I’ve ever had, it was a total marvel.
+Easily the lightest, crispiest and airiest pastry I’ve ever had, it was over-the-top deletable.

-We also go for a bottle of Innocent Bystander Moscato £30 which was light and fruity – it made for the perfect accompaniment to go with the sweet deserts.
-As modelled by our brilliant front of house – she really knew her stuff and smiled throughout the service.
+We went for a bottle of Innocent Bystander Moscato £30, which was light and fruity – it made for the perfect accompaniment to go with the sweet deserts.
+As modelled by our brilliant waitress – she really knew her stuff and smiled throughout the service.

-Raspberry & lychee sorbet, whipped crème fraîche, raspberry coulis with elderflower, with French meringues.
-It looks less extravagant in comparison to the eclair but believe it wasn’t less of a contender and I would go as far to say that I’d preferred it.
+Raspberry & lychee sorbet, whipped crème fraîche, raspberry coulis, elderflower, French meringues.
+It looks less extravagant in comparison to the eclair but believe it wasn’t less of a contender in taste.
+I would go as far to say that I’d preferred it.
 It was magnificent.

 Chocolate fondant with tonka bean and whipped cream.
-The fondant gave a deep nutty flavour with vanilla coming through.
+The fondant gave a deep nutty flavour, with vanilla notes coming through.
 Another beautiful delivery of the petit four – awesome work.